How to Prevent Algae Growth in Your Pool

 Algae growth is a common problem many pool owners will have to contend with.
 It can lead to unhealthy, unsightly water that you don’t want to swim in, so taking measures to keep your pool algae-free is important.

-If you’re worried about your pool turning green, there are several things you can do to get ahead of the game and stop any algae growth in its tracks!
+If you’re worried about your pool turning green, there are several things you can do to prevent algae growth in your pool!

 What is Pool Algae?